India–Kyrgyzstan relations: Relations

 The Indo-Kyrgyz diplomatic relations reached its 20th year in 2012.
-India announced its Connect Central Asia Policy during the visit of the Indian Minister of State for External Affairs (MoS EA), Shri E. Ahamed to Kyrgyzstan on 10–13 June 2012 with the first India-Central Asia Track-II Dialogue held in Bishkek.
-In his inaugural address, MoS EA declared India's intention to establish e-Network in Central Asia to promote tele-medicine and tele-education.
-During the visit, he met Kyrgyz Prime Minister Omurbek Babanov and held bilateral talks with the Kyrgyz Foreign Minister Ruslan Kazakbaev.
+India announced its Connect Central Asia Policy during the Sri E. Ahamed's visit to Kyrgyzstan from 10 to 13 June 2012, with the first India-Central Asia Track-II Dialogue held in Bishkek.
+In his inaugural address, the Indian Minister of External Affairs declared India's intention to establish e-Network in Central Asia to promote tele-medicine and tele-education.
+During the visit, he met Kyrgyz Prime Minister Ömürbek Babanov and held bilateral talks with the Kyrgyz Foreign Minister Ruslan Kazakbayev.

-External Affairs Minister(EAM) of India, Mr Salman Khurshid, visited Kyrgyzstan on 12–13 September 2013.
-On 12 September EAM met with the Minister of Foreign Affairs of Kyrgyzstan Erlan Abdyldaev and called on President Atambaev as bilateral component of his visit and thereafter he participated in the SCO Summit.
-On the sidelines of the SCO Summit, EAM had bilateral meetings with the Iranian President Hassan Rouhani, Mongolian President Elbegdorg and SCO Secretary General Mazentsev.
+Indian Minister of External Affairs Salman Khurshid visited Kyrgyzstan on 12 and 13 September 2013.
+On 12 September, he met with the Kyrgyz Minister of Foreign Affairs Erlan Abdyldaev and called on President Atambaev as bilateral component of his visit and thereafter he participated in the SCO Summit.
+On the sidelines of the SCO Summit, EAM had bilateral meetings with the Iranian President Hassan Rouhani, Mongolian President Tsakhiagiin Elbegdorj, and SCO Secretary General Mazentsev.

-Prime Minister Narendra Modi visited Kyrgyzstan on 11–12 July 2015.
-The visit by an Indian Prime Minister took place after a gap of 20 years.
-PM Modi held meetings with the Kyrgyz President Almazbek Atambayev, Speaker Asylbek Jeenbekov and Prime Minister Temir Sariyev.
-During his visit PM Modi laid a wreath at the Victory Square; gifted medical equipment to the Field Hospital of the Kyrgyz Armed Forces; visited the Kyrgyz India Mountain Bio Medical Research Center; inaugurated Tele-medicine links between hospitals in Kyrgyzstan with super specialty hospitals in India and unveiled a Mahatma Gandhi statue.
-Four MOUs/Agreements in the field of Defence Cooperation, Culture, Election and Standardisation were signed.
-A joint statement by Prime Minister and President Atambayev was issued.

-External Affairs Minister of India, Mrs Sushma Swaraj and Kyrgyz Foreign Minister Erlan Abdyldaev met on the sidelines of Heart of Asia Conference held in Islamabad on 8-9 December 2015 and discussed bilateral relations.

-Bilateral visits

-The close bilateral ties were reinforced by several high-level visits as under: